 The first run of marzullo failed.
 Not in a confusing way; in the most useful way we’ve seen the loop fail.

 The implementer worked through the architect’s sub-task list for six iterations, building proof scaffolding, defining helper lemmas, constructing a counting function.
 It got 8 of 9 verifier obligations to verify.
-The single failing assertion was a step in the safety lemma that required showing intervals[i].lo ≤ intervals[j].hi for two correct sensor indices i and j.
+The single failing assertion was a step in the safety lemma that required showing intervals[i].lo ≤ intervals[j].hi for two correct source indices i and j.
 Exactly the Helly-1D overlap condition that the algorithm’s correctness depends on.

 The verifier refused to accept that assertion.
 Correctly.
-Nothing in the specification said anything about correct sensors’ intervals overlapping.
-As written, two “correct” sensors were allowed to report intervals like [0, 0] and [10, 10], disjoint singletons satisfying every precondition we’d actually written.
+Nothing in the specification said anything about correct sources’ intervals overlapping.
+As written, two “correct” sources were allowed to report intervals like [0, 0] and [10, 10], disjoint singletons satisfying every precondition we’d actually written.
 Under that allowed model the specification’s postcondition was unsatisfiable: no point on the real line lies in both intervals, so no point can be in n - f = 2 of the three intervals [[0,0], [10,10], [20,20]].

 The implementer noticed this.
 It produced a constructive counterexample, wrote a structured blocker report, and stopped.
 It did not try to weaken the specification.
 It did not silently fill in an assume(intervals[i].lo <= intervals[j].hi).
 It did not mark the function as externally verified.
 It produced concrete evidence that the specification we’d authored was logically wrong, and it surfaced that as a clean signal rather than a soft failure.